Giorgos Sidiropoulos: Club career

 Sidiropoulos took his first steps of his football career at the team of his hometown, PO Elassona and in 1968 he joined AO Trikala, where he became widely known competing in the first division.
 In 1970 he was transferred to Pierikos, but after playing there for a season, he returned to Trikala.
 On 12 March 1972, he became the first Greek goalkeeper to score with a penalty in the 2–1 home win against Panathinaikos, while he also scored from the spot in the following season, scoring his team's only goal in a 1–2 away defeat from Panionios.
-He left from the club of Thessaly in the summer 1973, after they were relegated.
+In the summer of 1973 the club of Thessaly was relegated.

-Afterwards, Sidiropoulos signed for AEK Athens, after the recommendation by their defender, Apostolos Toskas, who was also from Trikala.
+On 24 July, Sidiropoulos was transferred to AEK Athens for a fee of 1.8 million drachmas, after the recommendation by their defender, Apostolos Toskas, who was also from Trikala.
 He established himself quickly in the squad.
 Sidiropoulos reached the peak of his career in 1976, when he kept a clean sheet for 700 consecutive minutes, which made him the team's record holder and 7th overall in the history of the league.
 In 1976 he was seriously injured, when in the derby against Olympiacos, as he clashed with Mike Galakos and ever since he lost his place as a starter.
 He was in the squad that reached the semi-finals of the UEFA Cup in 1977, but he didn't manage to compete in any of the matches.
 In the following season despite AEK winning the domestic double, he barely made any appearances and in the summer of 1978 he was released and signed for AEL.

 At the team of Larissa, he played for a season, helping them to get the promotion to the first division.
 In the summer of 1979 he signed with Atromitos until 1981, where he moved to Rhodes in order to play for Diagoras, where he ended his professional career.
 In 1985 he returned to PO Elassona as a player-coach for a year.